-MI reduces taxpayer exposure by reliably transferring to private capital participants a substantial portion of mortgage credit risk.
+MI reduces taxpayer exposure by reliably transferring a substantial portion of mortgage credit risk to MIs backed by private capital.
 MIs covered more than \$50 billion in claims to the GSEs since conservatorship, resulting in substantial savings to taxpayers.
-Throughout the financial crisis, USMI member companies never stopped paying claims, and never received any bailout money from the Federal government.
-In fact, MIs have paid all valid claims, with 96% paid and the remainder due over time.
+Throughout the financial crisis, USMI member companies never stopped insuring new mortgages, never stopped paying claims, and never received any bailout money from the federal government.
+In fact, MIs have paid all valid claims, with nearly 97% paid and the remainder due over time.